 - Since all the interviews are currently held virtually, make your environment as comfortable as possible and check your equipment to avoid any technical difficulties.

 - Work on your technical and non-technical knowledge; assess the holes in your knowledge and/or experience, and try to patch them.

 - Don’t lose hope; even if you don’t get the job, you will gain interview experience which can help you to get your next job.

-We have articles about Microsoft data scientist interview questions and an article dedicated only to the SQL interview questions for data science positions at Microsoft.
-If you’re applying for a data analyst position, there’s an interview guide for that too.
+We have articles about Microsoft data scientist interview questions and an article dedicated only to the SQL interview questions at Microsoft.
 Feel free to use some other articles on our blog when preparing for the interview.